Accessibility Services

 The Center for Success offers a wide variety of legally mandated services to students with temporary documented disabilities.
 Services are extended to students with temporary disabilities only for the duration of their functional limitations associated with their disability.

 The eligibility process is the same as for permanent disability cases.
 After reviewing your documentation, the Accessibility Coordinator will determine appropriate academic services and accommodations depending upon how you are limited in the academic setting.
 The Center for Success will work with you in accessing the accommodations for which you are eligible.
-You will be given eligibility letters for your instructors outlining the requested accommodations that have been approved.
+Your instructor will be sent eligibility letters from the Accessibility Services office outlining the requested accommodations that have been approved.

 Examples of temporary disabilities: